 \subsection{Research Questions and Experiments}

-In practice, the adversary will not know the victim's model architecture or source dataset.
-We study the effect of this with the following experiments: \begin{itemize}[nosep,leftmargin=2mm] \item We use the same architecture, hyperparameters, and the source data as the victim (\emph{All Same}). \item We use the same architecture and hyperparameters as the victim, but use an out-of-domain (OOD) source dataset (\emph{Data Different}). \item We use a different architecture, either (1) the victim is a Transformer and the imitator is convolutional (\emph{Convolutional Imitator}) or (2) the victim is convolutional and the imitator is a Transformer (\emph{Transformer Imitator}). \item We use different source data and a convolutional imitation model with a Transformer victim (\emph{Data Different + Conv}). \end{itemize}
+In practice, the adversary will not know the victim's model architecture or source data.
+We study the effect of this with the following experiments: \begin{itemize}[nosep,leftmargin=2mm] \item We use the same architecture, hyperparameters, and source data as the victim (\emph{All Same}). \item We use the same architecture and hyperparameters as the victim, but use an out-of-domain (OOD) source dataset (\emph{Data Different}). \item We use the same source data but a different architecture, either (1) the victim is a Transformer and the imitator is convolutional (\emph{Convolutional Imitator}) or (2) the victim is convolutional and the imitator is a Transformer (\emph{Transformer Imitator}). \item We use different source data and a convolutional imitation model with a Transformer victim (\emph{Data Different + Conv}). \end{itemize}

 \paragraph{Novelty of Our Work} Past research on distillation shows that mismatched architectures are of little concern.
 However, the impact of training on OOD data, where the teacher may produce wildly incorrect answers, is unknown.\footnote{\citet{krishna2019thieves} show that random gibberish queries can provide some signal for training an imitation model.
 We query \textit{high-quality} OOD sentences.}